Image description

 $ pip install sparks-ai

-Important: By default, sparks is installed without the dependencies required to run scripts using the monkey reaching and Allen datasets (Chowdury et al., 2020, de Vries et al., 2020).
-To install the library with all dependencies, please run pip install sparks[scripts].
-However, due to compatibility issues with the allen_sdk library, we recommend installing it first from this link.
+Important: By default, sparks is installed without the dependencies required to run the demos.
+To install the library with all dependencies, please run pip install sparks[demos].
+In particular, due to compatibility issues with the allen_sdk library, please see how to install it from the multisession demo notebook.

 Minimum example